 The Setup Process

-- After the PDRF for the University Research Award is received and processed by OSR, OSR will process the associated award transaction and an Award Approval Notification (AAN) is created and emailed to the project stakeholders.
+- After the PDRF for the University Research award is received and processed by an OSR Contract and Grant Associate (CGA), he/she will process the associated award transaction and issue an Award Approval Notification (AAN).

 To Begin Spending

 Upon notification that the PTA has been set up, the department is to contact the awarding organization to create an iJournal Funds Transfer to transfer University funds to cover the amount of the award.

 Not sure if your internal award is considered University Research?

 See Research Policy Handbook 13.2 Categories of Sponsored Projects for more information.

 Transaction controls are used as an internal control to block certain expenditure types from allowing certain expenditures to be charged to sponsored projects and cost sharing PTAs.